saltstack/salt/doc/ref/cli/salt.rst

 .. option:: --return=RETURNER

-    Chose an alternative returner to call on the minion, if an alternative returner is used then the return will not come back to the command line but will be sent to the specified return system.
+    Choose an alternative returner to call on the minion, if an alternative returner is used then the return will not come back to the command line but will be sent to the specified return system.